 Mexico Impact Trip

-This trip is a short-term mission trip based on serving the local church in Mexico, while creating cross-cultural understanding through direct exposure to the Mexican culture.
+This trip is a short-term mission trip based on serving with the local church in Mexico, while creating cross-cultural understanding through direct exposure to the Mexican culture.
 We are not just building a house in a developing nation.
 We also are going to understand the conditions of poverty through immersion.

 We travel 2,990 km from Rosthern, Saskatchewan to Tijuana, Mexico.
 Meeting in the Saskatoon Airport early in the morning, the team starts preparing for a cultural shock.
 After spending hours on airplanes and in airports, we arrive at our mission partner Amor Ministries in San Diego before heading into Tijuana.
 From this stop it is just a quick drive over the Mexican border to the community where a home will be built.
 That quick drive crosses an international border where the change in culture, language, driving technique, housing and store fronts is significant.

 Once we arrive in Tijuana, we stay in a camp site of tents and bucket showers, dirt floors and a line of baños (outhouses).

 Our mission team is made of YFBC staff, adult volunteers, and current Junior Summer Staff!
 You must be 15 years or older at the time of the trip and be committed to serving as a Volunteer or Junior Staff for a minimum of one week in the upcoming summer camp season.
 Our trip runs over the Easter holidays each year to accommodate school schedules.

 We partner with Amor Ministries in San Diego, California.
 They have been building houses for Mexican families in need since 1980!
-Their mission is to responding to poverty in both a physical and spiritual way.
+Their mission is to respond to poverty in both a physical and spiritual way.